UmerHA/BobBuilderBot/README.md

 The goal is to create an agent that takes input from an average non-technical user and creates working software for the user.

 Reasonable asks from Bob the BuilderBot could be:
-- "Give me a Tetris game I can play in the browser"
+- Give me a Tetris game I can play in the browser
-- "I want a website where I can track my weight"
+- I want a website where I can track my weight
-- "For our neighborhood, we're building an item library, where you can borrow items instead of books.
-Can you give me a website where people can borrow items?"
+- For our neighborhood, we're building an item library, where you can borrow items instead of books.
+Can you give me a website where people can borrow items?

 The goal is **not** to build highly complex, performant or security-critical systems.
 Bob will never build software to control nuclear power plants or hospitals.